canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

 *  Network

-   -  The MAAS server should be on it's own VLAN or physically segregated network.
+   -  The MAAS server should be on its own VLAN or physically segregated network.
       This is because MAAS will provide DHCP, DNS and PXE services.

    -  The network should have the capabilities to match the fastest network